benkozi/CECE/combo-test-runner/design/design.md

 - The sweep is YAML-configured from day one; the initial suite covers only `mapalgo ∈ {bilinear, consd, passthrough}` (3 runs), not the 864-combo full product.
+- Every YAML-backed config model (the full `CeceConfig` and `SuiteConfig` hierarchies, plus `RunManifest`) inherits `models/base.py:StrictModel` (`extra="forbid"`): unknown keys at any nesting level fail at load time instead of being silently dropped.
+Each run is identified by a runtime ULID — logged at session start, stamped into every stats row (`run_id`), and recorded with the resolved suite in `<output-root>/run.yaml`; it is never read from configuration.
 - Data-carrying objects (`ComboRoots`, `GeneratedCombo`, `DriverRunResult`) are frozen pydantic models, consistent with the config models — not dataclasses.
 The exception is the enumeration machinery in `combos.py`